syncthing/syncthing-macos/doc/design.md

 * Syncthing resource is fetched with `syncthing/Scripts/syncthing-resource.sh`
 * Fancy DMG disk image is generated with `syncthing/Scripts/create-dmg.sh`
   * The version part of the DMG name is fetched from `syncthing/Info.plist, key CFBundleShortVersionString`
-* Both the app bundle and the DMG are signed with the first available Developer ID certificate, if found (or the one specified through SYNCTHING_APP_CODE_SIGN_IDENTITY environment variable)
+* Both the app bundle and the DMG are signed with the first available Developer ID certificate, if found (or the one specified through `SYNCTHING_APP_CODE_SIGN_IDENTITY` environment variable)

-`syncthing-macosx` will only ship [stable releases and no release candidates](https://forum.syncthing.net/t/introducing-stable-releases-and-release-candidates/9167).
+`syncthing/syncthing-macos` will only ship [stable releases and no release candidates](https://forum.syncthing.net/t/introducing-stable-releases-and-release-candidates/9167) of the Syncthing Service (daemon).

 ## New release